Aneeb-Kashif2/private-cloud/deploy/NGINX_CLOUDFLARE.md

 Keep that command running and open the generated `https://...trycloudflare.com` URL on your phone.
 No router port forwarding or local TLS certificate is needed for this tunnel.
 The temporary hostname changes when a new Quick Tunnel is created.

+## Verified current status

+At approximately **20:23 PKT on 6 September 2026**, Nginx, frontend and backend containers were healthy; the Prisma migration job exited with code 0.
+Existing PostgreSQL/Redis containers were healthy.
+Nginx returned 200 for `/login`, 401 for unauthenticated `/api/files`, and API health reported Redis `ready`.
+No running `cloudflared` process was observed, so the tunnel must be started separately.
+Public HTTPS/mobile access was not tested in this documentation update.

 ## Request flow

 ```text